fivestars/aladdin-demo/docs/nginx.md

 # Using NGINX
-We demonstrate running an nginx container within the same pod as the aladdin-demo app.
+We demonstrate running an nginx container within the same pod as the aladdin-demo-server app.
 Our template sets up nginx as a simple proxy server that will listen to all traffic on a port and forward it to the falcon app.
 We specify the nginx values in the [values.yaml](../helm/aladdin-demo/values.yaml) file.
 ```yaml
   app:
     # default to the python app port